antmaxi/deep-learning-based-recommender-systems/README.md

 UserID::MovieID::Rating::Timestamp

-- UserIDs range between 1 and 6040
+- UserIDs range between 1 and 6040.
-- MovieIDs range between 1 and 3952
+- MovieIDs range between 1 and 3952.
-- Ratings are made on a 5-star scale (whole-star ratings only)
+- Ratings are made on a 5-star scale (whole-star ratings only).
-- Timestamp is represented in seconds since the epoch as returned by time(2)
+- Timestamp is represented in seconds since the epoch as returned by time(2).
-- Each user has at least 20 ratings
+- Each user has at least 20 ratings.

 ### Jester Dataset ( jester_dataset_1_3.zip )